Making a Complaint About Unlawful Practice & Unlawful Use of a Reserved Title

 - Ask to see the practitioner’s Certificate of Registration and ensure that it is current.

-Making a complaint about unlawful practice (a non-registrant)
+Making a complaint about unlawful practice & unlawful use of a reserved title

 - Send a letter or fax to: